sb-image

 Childhood and Education

-Arnold Böcklin was born in 1827 in Basel, Switzerland.
-After completing his secondary education there, he turned to art studies.
+Arnold Böcklin was born in 1827, in Basel, Switzerland.
+After completing his secondary education there, he pursued art studies.
 In 1845, he entered the Düsseldorf Academy of Art, where he studied under Johann Wilhelm Schirmer, one of the leading landscape painters of the period.
 During his years at the Academy, he encountered the influences of German Romanticism and deepened his interest in depicting nature.
 While observing various genres, from history painting to portraiture, he concentrated especially on the landscape tradition.
 His student works laid the foundation for the nature-centered style that would later merge with mythological subjects.

 Career